Clogstoun Congee nourishes your Stomach, especially your Stomach Yin energy, which feeds and hydrates you.

 Believe it or not, 1 uncooked cup of this rice will make enough Clogstoun Congee for at least three or four people!

-You'll need a pot of boiling filtered water nearby, and a largish, flat-bottomed stock pot.
-In the picture you'll see a Creuzet pot, but don't get hooked on this!
+You’ll need the pot of boiling filtered water nearby, and a largish, flat-bottomed stock pot.
+In the picture you’ll see a Creuzet pot, but don’t get hooked on this!
 The pot should have a thick bottom.

 Take your pick of the following to eat with it: